Oxford University (UK Parliament constituency)

-Oxford University was a university constituency electing two members to the British House of Commons, from 1603 to 1950.
+Oxford University was a university constituency electing two members to the English House of Commons from 1603 and from 1707 British House of Commons to 1950.
 The last two members to represent Oxford University when it was abolished were A. P. Herbert and Arthur Salter.

 Boundaries, electorate and electoral system

 This university constituency was created by a Royal Charter of 1603.
 It was abolished in 1950 by the Representation of the People Act 1948.

 The constituency was not a physical area.
 Its electorate consisted of the graduates of the University of Oxford.
 Before 1918 the franchise was restricted to male graduates with a Doctorate or MA degree.
 Namier and Brooke estimated the number of electors as about 500 in the 1754–1790 period; by 1910, it had risen to 6,500.
 Following the reforms of 1918, the franchise encompassed all graduates who paid a fee of £1 to join the register.
 This included around 400 women who had passed examinations which would have entitled them to a degree if they were male.

 The constituency returned two Members of Parliament.
 From 1918, the MPs were elected by the single transferable vote method of proportional representation.